streaming-across-network/360_video_streaming_across_the_network/README.md

 ## Usage
 To use it, just run *start_srs.py* script.

 You can run it over the terminal.
+Designed vor Linux/Ubuntu

 # Setting up 360 Camera (model GoPro Max):